Originally written February 2012 in Manama

 Bahrain remains a point of conflict and confrontation between more than just the government and the various opposition movements.
 The situation in Bahrain is more complex, as the country is one example of the uniqueness of the various nations in the Middle East in terms of culture, history, and daily life.
-The Sunni-Shia ideological divide is not as wide in Bahrain as it is in neighboring Saudi Arabia.
-Though the economic and opportunity divide continues.
+The Sunni-Shia ideological divide is not as wide in Bahrain as it is in neighboring Saudi Arabia, though the economic and opportunity divide continues.
 Bahrainis, on both sides of the Democracy debate, are nationalists at heart.
-Tribal and sectarian divides do not supersede their love of the country and their island.
-Unlike the uprisings in Libya and Syria, the only flag waved at any demonstration is that of the Red and White flag of Bahrain.
+Tribal and sectarian divides do not supersede their love of country and their island.
+Unlike the uprisings in Libya and Syria, the only flag waved at any anti- or pro-government demonstration I’ve seen here is that of the Red and White flag of Bahrain.

 The people are very mistrustful of foreign forces interfering in the administration of their country, including the UN, as evidenced by recent demonstrations in front of the UN offices in Manama.
 They see the presence of the US Fifth Fleet as a bulwark against Iranian mingling, however.
 Both sides of the coin view Iran with great mistrust, even Shia opposition, and take great pains to distance themselves from the Iranians.
 Many neighborhoods I saw, both pro- and anti-government, were filled with anti-Iranian graffiti.
 My ability to read Arabic is imperfect, but the words “DOWN IRAN” were on walls everywhere.
 While the world was rightfully shocked at the use of GCC troops sent to put down the uprising over the King Fahd Causeway, so too were many Bahrainis, even the monarchists.
 The opposition is frustrated with the regime’s use of foreigners used as police and security troops.
 These people are seen as outsiders by both sides, though many pro-government citizens are appalled at the attacks on police officers.